 One big caution for any supplements is that the FDA does not regulate supplements. dhtSENSOR is FDA approved and has scientific studies that back up it’s effectiveness.
 But most supplements lack this regulation and scrutiny.

-Ready to stop spending money on hair loss products that don’t work?
+Ready to stop spending money on hair growth products that don’t work?
 Come in for a free consultation at Eldorado and find a real hair loss solution.